pramnora/bash/language/search/grep/01/README.md

 **NOTE**: If there are multiple words being included inside of the search term,
 that are separated by either a space/or, spaces...;
 then, one has to include a pair of quote marks
-to go around the multiple words being used to search for, eg.:
+to go around the multiple words being used to search for.

+Eg.

 "word1 word2"